 Key Takeaways

-1. Building physical models significantly enhances the understanding of abstract concepts: Seymour Papert's work on constructionism highlights how pupils learn best by actively constructing knowledge through making things, leading to deeper conceptual understanding and problem-solving skills (Papert, 1980).
-This approach allows pupils to externalise internal thoughts, making complex ideas tangible and easier to manipulate.
+1. Building physical models significantly enhances the understanding of abstract concepts: Seymour Papert's work on constructionism highlights how learners learn best by actively constructing knowledge through making things, leading to deeper conceptual understanding and problem-solving skills (Papert, 1980).
+This approach allows learners to externalise internal thoughts, making complex ideas tangible and easier to manipulate.

 By using Writer’s Block, students actively engage in the physical construction of knowledge, allowing them to visually and tactically experiment with concepts.
 This method is deeply rooted in cognitive scienceand educational theory, emphasising the power of learning through doing.